jesuspc/aws-lambda-haskell/README.md

 - Build the executable (you'll need to target your executable for an x86_64-linux platform).
 Compilation is that case is done through stack but any other tool would be fine.

+It's advised to build the executable without the --threaded flag.
+AWS lambdas run in a single thread.

 ```bash
 stack build
 ```